oracle/weblogic-toolkit-ui/documentation/2.0/content/concepts/_index.md

 #### User Preferences

-The `Preferences` menu lets you configure settings that affect the behavior of the WKT UI application for the user across all instances of the application on the machine.
+The `File` > `Preferences` menu lets you configure settings that affect the behavior of the WKT UI application for the user across all instances of the application on the machine.
 These user-visible settings include the following categories:

 - [Proxy Configuration](#proxy-configuration)